 When developing content, it is helpful to think about your target audience and their stage on the way to the buyer.
 For example, an ergonomic keyboard manufacturer could write a blog about RSI aimed at potential buyers in the awareness phase.
 In this blog post, the reader can be asked to subscribe to a newsletter with special offers for people in the decision-making phase.

 We never expect our competitors to do it right or wrong.
 However, we need to look at what they are asking for and what they are doing.
 Are your traditional competitors ahead of you?
 Does your competitor offer the same products, services, or content?

 Then there is likely to be something to learn from them.
 First, check out their title and meta description tags.
 Themes for the pages on these sites.
-What are they doing, and what they highlighted in search results, social media, PR, WooCommerce rich snippets, and more.
+What are they doing, and what are they highlighted in search results, social media, PR, WooCommerce rich snippets, and more?
 Finally, make a list of topics, terms, and phrases for which you will find competitors, focusing on your organization and content.

 Keyword Planner Tools